Columbus Ohio Disability Discrimination Attorneys

 In many cases, disability discrimination by employers occurs because employers look at employees with physical and mental impairments as liabilities or burdens.
 However, employers are required to accommodate their employees if there are reasonable accommodations that, if made, would allow the employee to continue to work.

 Medical Leave as a Reasonable Accommodation

 When considering what reasonable accommodation an employee may need, an employer must consider providing additional medical leave.
 Employers who maintain rigid, inflexible leave policies may be violating the ADA by not providing reasonable accommodation for their employees.
 In addition, employers who have no-fault attendance policies may be violating the ADA as applied to individuals with disabilities.
-If you have questions about your medical leave, contact our Columbus disability discrimination attorneys.
+If you have questions about your medical leave, contact our Columbus Ohio disability discrimination attorneys.

 Return to Work After an Injury or Medical Leave

 If you were injured or out on medical leave, an employer cannot require that an employee be fully cleared to work without any restrictions or “100% healed” before allowing an employee to work.
 By requiring an employee to be 100%, the employer is stating its refusal to provide reasonable accommodations when they are required to do so.
 If the employer refuses to provide reasonable accommodations or otherwise take an adverse employment action, the employee may have a valid legal claim under the ADA against their employer.
-We would encourage you to contact our Columbus disability discrimination attorneys to discuss your employment further if you are not permitted to return to work with restrictions.
+We would encourage you to contact our Columbus Ohio disability discrimination lawyers to discuss your employment further if you are not permitted to return to work with restrictions.

 Contact Our Columbus Ohio Disability Discrimination (ADA) Attorneys Today